Last updated on May 8, 2021

 The dial is branded ‘R Kaiser, York’.
 The ‘R’ is slightly damaged, but otherwise, the face is in reasonable condition.
 As the dial cover needs to be opened to set the time, the dial has some markings from exposure to the elements.
 The dial is in good condition, but there are a few very minor marks or stains to the surface.
 These are so minor that they are virtually invisible to the naked eye.

-The watch measures 50mm diameter excluding the stem and the loop.
+The watch measures 50mm in diameter excluding the stem and the loop.
 The case is silver and there are hallmarks inside both of the case backs for Birmingham 1896 with a maker’s mark for the case maker William Ehrhardt, Time Works, Barr Street, Hockley, Birmingham & Hatton Garden, London.
 There is also engine turned detail to the case back, along with a vacant cartouche in the centre.
-The case has light surface marking from use but overall it is in good condition for an 1890s timepiece.
+The case has a genuine patina, with light surface marking from use.
+However, overall it is in good condition for an 1890s timepiece.

 In the 1881 Census records for York, there is a Richard Kaiser, aged 25, born in 1857 whose occupation is listed as Watchmaker.
 He operated from 10 Church Street, York.
 He appears again in the Census records for 1891 and 1901.
 In the 1911 Census records, there is a Frederick Richard Kaiser, also born in 1857, listed as a watch repairer and shop keeper.
 These could possibly be the same person.
 There were other people with the surname of Kaiser that were listed as watch repairers in the late 19th and early 20th century.
 These could all be the descendants of the original Richard Kaiser.